Sue Metcalfe – Chair of Governors

 Bobby has been a Governor for the past 13 years, initially as a non-teaching Staff Governor and currently as a Co-opted Governor.
 She is Chair of the Premises/Community Committee and is also a member of Pupil Support, Governance and ICT Committees.

 Richard was born and grew up in Winchester.
-He has four children, with three currently attending Kings’ and his youngest at St. Peter’s.
+He has four children, with two currently attending Kings’, one at Peter Symonds and one at St. Peters.’

 Richard works as a Deputy CFO for a major life insurance group and has over 25 years’ experience in finance.
 He is a chartered accountant and has a BA from Clare College, Cambridge.